Guide to Exploring Route 66's Famous Landmarks

 The official Route 66 Historic District in Amarillo is located on 6th Ave. between Georgia & Western Streets.
 In the district, visitors will find over one mile of art galleries, antique shops, collectible stores, craft and specialty shops, restaurants and bars.
 Not only was Route 66 the Mother Road of America, but this district was one of the first residential and business districts in Amarillo.

-Places to Get Your Kicks in Amarillo's Historic Route 66 District
+Top Route 66 Attractions: Where to Get Your Kicks in Amarillo's Historic Route 66 District

 Categories